Matt-J-Dong/Top-Towns-To-Take-Over-Tech/README.md

     - submitted by Matthew

 * weatherData
-    - data related to weather
-    - submitted by Zhiquan

-* weatherProcessing
+    - input and output weather data for major cities over the recent three years
-    - MapReduce program for processing weather data
+    - MapReduce program and Scala code for processing weather data
-    - submitted by Zhiquan

-* weatherOutput
-    - MapReduce output for processing weather data
     - submitted by Zhiquan

 * rentData